Eboreg/spodcat-backend/README.md

 # Spodcat

+This is the backend part of my podcast platform.
+It's designed to go along with [the frontend part](https://github.com/Eboreg/spodcat-frontend).
+It's built on Django REST Framework with a JSON:API implementation, but more on that later.
+The admin interface is just the regular Django admin with some minor tweakage.
+My own specific implementation is available in [this repo](https://github.com/Eboreg/podd-huseli-us-backend) and is also live [here](https://podd.huseli.us).

+It's mainly made for my own specific purposes.
+Lately I have been making some effort to generalise stuff, in order to facilitate some potential wider use.
+But there's probably lots more that needs to be done to that end.

 ## Spodcat configuration

 Spodcat is configured using a `SPODCAT` dict in your Django settings module.
 These are the available settings: